TheUnlikelyDev/Agenda/README.md

 and therefore reinforce the importance of completing them.

 Why?
-I constantly found myself writing down the things to do each day on paper, and then check of tasks when I completed them.However there were tasks I subconciously avoided.The idea is that by having some sort of accountability/notification system then I can intelligently adapt and combat certain unhelpful behaviours and remain productive.
+I constantly found myself writing down the things to do each day on paper, and then would check of tasks when I completed them.However, there were tasks I subconciously avoided.The idea is that by having some sort of accountability/notification system then I can intelligently adapt and combat certain unhelpful behaviours and remain productive.